The Perfect Chocolate Chip Cookie - Split Pea Soup

 Notes

-5. Ham hocks - The ham hocks pictured are the meatiest hocks I've ever bought.
+5. The ham hocks pictured are the meatiest hocks I've ever bought.
 There have been times when I have gotten no meat at all off them.
 The soup from those hocks is still wonderfully flavored, there is just no meat to add back in.
 I don't know how to tell if a hock is meaty of not.
 Size and appearance don't seem to be indicators.